Archives

 11. Joanne Jacobs comments on the latest round of charter school activity in L.A. and notes that charters are doing well by their students even if they have to admit all children– unlike magnet schools, which Richard Kahlenberg fails to point out in a screed dedicated to yours truly.
 As an aside: It is interesting that those arguing for equity support a form of public education that is inherently unequal and anti-family choice.

-12. And for those interested in the role of broadband in education, here’s a PowerPoint presentation on distance learning and broadband given yesterday at the Broadband Breakfast by the Federal Communications Commission’s education director.
+12. And for those interested in the role of broadband in education, here’s a on distance learning and broadband given yesterday at the Broadband Breakfast by the Federal Communications Commission’s education director.
 Enjoy.